Robert Hedin: Career

 Hedin played for IFK Ystad HK in Sweden, Stavanger in Norway, Benidorm in Spain, GWD Minden, TuS Nettelstedt-Lübbecke and SV Post Schwerin in Germany and TSV St. Otmar St. Gallen in Switzerland.

 From January 2007 to the summer of 2009 he was the coach of the German Handball-Bundesliga team MT Melsungen.

 In October 2008 he took over as the Norwegian national team head coach.
 Here he was until 2014.
 He was in this position until 2014, where he was replaced by Christian Berge.

 In October 2011 he took over the Danish team Aalborg Håndbold, where he coached the rest of the season.

-In the summer of 2014 after stopping as the Norwegian head coach, he became a consultant at the Austrian club Bregenz Handball, and in February 2025 he became the head coach of the tema.
+In the summer of 2014 after stopping as the Norwegian head coach, he became a consultant at the Austrian club Bregenz Handball, and in February 2025 he became the head coach of the team.
 He was named coach of the year in the Austrian top division in 2014-15.
 He left Bregenz in 2017.

 In July 2018 he took over as the USA national team head coach.
 From the 2019-2020 in addition to being the US head coach, he also became the head coach of Norwegian team St. Hallvard for a single season.
 In 2020 he took over the Nøtterøy Håndball, which he guided to promotion to the top Norwegian division in 2021.
 In January 2023 he moved to league rivals Fjellhammer IL.